Carlj0666/synths_accumulate/notes.md

 ***NESTED ROUTES!!

-* synths controller, create action, if not logged in, but try to create, error loads NoMethodError in SynthsController#create undefined method `synths' for nil:NilClass
-Extracted source (around line #17):
-    #   render :new
-    # end
-    @synth = current_user.synths.build(synth_params)
-    if @synth.save
-      redirect_to synth_path(@synth)
-    else

 # Done
 * create, delete only as logged in user/logged in oauth
 * log in/out as user

-*brand and price under new tech should be optional to add - Debating if tech should only be added with new synths?

 # Scope methods: https://www.youtube.com/watch?v=7Il479ut4p4&feature=youtu.be